milancio42/rjoin/README.md

 shape,square
 ```

+Check the [tutorial](examples/tutorial.md) for the detailed walkthrough.

 ### Contributing

 Any kind of contribution (e.g. comment, suggestion, question, bug report and pull request) is welcome.

+### Why Rust?

+Because C eats a bloody lot of mental resources only to avoid shooting my leg, or worse.

 ### Acknowledgments

+The CSV parser used in Rjoin is based on the work of [Y. Li, N. R. Katsipoulakis, B. Chandramouli, J. Goldstein, and D. Kossmann.
+Mison: a fast JSON parser for data analytics.
+In *VLDB*, 2017](http://www.vldb.org/pvldb/vol10/p1118-li.pdf).

+The SIMD part was shamelessly copied from [`pikkr`](https://github.com/pikkr/pikkr)

-A big thanks to BurntSushi for his excellent work.
+And finally a big thanks to BurntSushi for his excellent work.